Purpose

 Notice

 The commands in the examples have been desensitized.
-When verifying, please fill in the actual IP address of your machine.
+When you verify the commands, replace the IP addresses with the actual IP addresses of your machines.

 The following example shows how to import data from a server-side file as a URL external table.
-The external file is located on the server (OBServer node) and in the Oracle-compatible mode of OceanBase Database.
+The external file is stored in the server (OBServer node) and in OceanBase Database in Oracle mode.
 The steps are as follows:

 Create directories on the OBServer node.
 The